 'Due Diligence' means a lot of things.
 Based on risk, different solutions might be needed.

-At the end of the day, your role is to remove the risk of suppliers engaging in certain bad activity (e.g corruption, human rights abuses, environmental damage etc.).
+At the end of the day, your role is to remove the risk of suppliers engaging in certain unethical activity (e.g corruption, human rights abuses, environmental damage, etc.).
 In selecting a supplier, you need the data on which to make an informed decision about whether the supplier is engaged in such activity 'or could be'.
 How much data you need and how comfortable you are very much comes down to understanding and appreciating ESG risk.
 It is essential to have a workable and effective supplier due diligence and selection programme.